kulshekhar/ts-jest/docs/user/config/babelConfig.md

 title: Babel Config option
 ---

-ts-jest by default does **NOT** use Babel.
-But you may want to use it, especially if your code rely on Babel plugins to make some transformations. ts-jest can call the BabelJest processor once TypeScript has transformed the source into JavaScript.
+`ts-jest` by default does **NOT** use Babel.
+But you may want to use it, especially if your code rely on Babel plugins to make some transformations. `ts-jest` can call the BabelJest processor once TypeScript has transformed the source into JavaScript.

 The option is `babelConfig` and it works pretty much as the `tsConfig` option, except that it is disabled by default.
 Here is the possible values it can take:

 - `false`: the default, disables the use of Babel
-- `true`: enables Babel processing. ts-jest will try to find a `.babelrc`, `.babelrc.js` file or a `babel` section in the `package.json` file of your project and use it as the config to pass to `babel-jest` processor.
+- `true`: enables Babel processing. `ts-jest` will try to find a `.babelrc`, `.babelrc.js` file or a `babel` section in the `package.json` file of your project and use it as the config to pass to `babel-jest` processor.
 - `{ ... }`: inline [Babel options](https://babeljs.io/docs/en/next/options).
 You can also set this to an empty object (`{}`) so that the default Babel config file is not used.

 ### Examples

-#### Use default `babelrc` file:
+#### Use default `babelrc` file

 <div class="row"><div class="col-md-6" markdown="block">